liii-p/contact-app/README.md

 ### Naming Convention

 Since I used Next.js to create the react app, I utilised the Next.js App router which works by locating a file in any given folder called 'page.js'.
 To try to make it clear which page is what, I used a descriptive folder name.
 Files which have a descriptive name do not need to be accessed by the app router as they are only providing components, hence why they are not called 'page.js'.
+Folders that are used in routing include a "-" to imitate that of a regular url.

+### Testing

+I decided to add some test suites to this tech test with React Testing Library and Jest.
+Since I am using Next js, and subsequently the Next js 'App Router', I encountered an error whenever I tried to run a test: "invariant expected app router to be mounted".
+I struggled with this error for a while, looking at various threads and discussions as well as countless tutorials.
+Since I use Microsoft Edge, once fateful search on bing produced a response from MS Copilot (AI) which finally ended my struggles.
+I set up the **mocks**/next/navigation.js and added the code recommended by Copilot and finally the useRouter was being mocked properly and the error was finally gone.
+I always tread carefully with AI and tend to only use code from AI as a last resort (like in this instance).

 ## Tech